 10. VEXCode VR

 VexCode VR is an innovative coding platform designed to introduce children in grades 1-12 to the exciting world of robotics and programming.
 With its engaging and user-friendly interface, VexCode VR provides a unique opportunity for kids and teens to learn coding skills while experimenting with virtual robots.
-The platform is particularly well-suited for children interested in robotics, problem-solving, and logical thinking.

 One of VexCode VR's strengths lies in its focus on robotics and real-world applications.
 Through the platform, children can engage in hands-on activities by solving challenges that mimic real-world scenarios.